Kubernetes Volumes

 Kubernetes supports many types of volumes.
 Ephemeral volume types have a lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.
 [4]

-To use a volume, specify the volumes to provide for the Pod in .spec.volumes
+To use a volume, specify the volumes to provide for the Pod in

-and declare where to mount those volumes into containers in .spec.containers[*].volumeMounts
+and declare where to mount those volumes into containers in.spec.containers[*].volumeMounts

 A process in a container sees a filesystem view composed from the initial contents of the container image, plus volumes (if defined) mounted inside the container.